Citation, DOI, disclosures and article data

 Within the first few hours, a number of signs are visible depending on the site of occlusion and the presence of collateral flow.
 Early features include:

-Visualization of loss of grey-white matter differentiation is aided by the use of a stroke window which has narrow width and slightly lower center than routine brain window (width = 8, center = 32 HU) 18.
+Visualization of loss of grey-white matter differentiation is aided by the use of a stroke window which has a narrow width and slightly lower center than routine brain window (width = 8, center = 32 HU) 18.

-With time the hypoattenuation and swelling become more marked resulting in a significant mass effect.
+The hypoattenuation and swelling become more marked with time, resulting in a significant mass effect.
 This is a major cause of secondary damage in large infarcts.

 CT perfusion has emerged as a critical tool in selecting patients for reperfusion therapy as well as increasing the accurate diagnosis of ischemic stroke among non-expert readers four-fold compared to routine non-contrast CT 9.